-- 5. The multilateral system is under threat at a time when it urgently needs reform and reinvigoration to promote the 2030 Agenda.
-Even before the coronavirus (COVID-19) created a pandemic that has assailed communities around the world and driven the global economy into a downturn whose long-term effects cannot yet be fully assessed, the collective effort to implement the 2030 Agenda and its Sustainable Development Goals had reached a crossroads.
-The high-level political forum completed its first four-year cycle, culminating in the Sustainable Development Goals Summit held under the auspices of the General Assembly in September 2019.
-In assessing the progress achieved five years after its historic adoption by Heads of State and Government, it is clear that much work has been done to align frameworks and policies at the international and national levels to achieve the Goals, foster collaboration to gather data, forge partnerships, and nurture the transformative vision of sustainable development across sectors and among populations.
-Yet much more effort will be needed-especially now-to ensure a successful decade of action and delivery for sustainable development.
-And the COVID-19 pandemic requires a rethinking of our immediate policy responses. - 6.
-The inputs of United Nations system entities synthesized in this report to the 2020 high-level political forum on sustainable development demonstrate progress but also setbacks in various areas of the 2030 Agenda, identify transformative pathways and groups at risk of being left behind, and point the way forward for member States, stakeholders and all who are interested in making the decade of action for sustainable development a success.
-In contributing to a roadmap for the next ten years, the inputs began by identifying where progress is lagging and attention is most needed.
+5. The multilateral system is under threat at a time when it urgently needs reform and reinvigoration to promote the 2030 Agenda.
+Even before the COVID-19 pandemic that had assailed communities around the world and driven the global economy into a downturn, whose long-term effects cannot yet be fully assessed, the collective effort to implement the 2030 Agenda and the Goals had reached a crossroads.
+The high-level political forum completed its first four-year cycle, which culminated in the Sustainable Development Goals Summit that was held under the auspices of the General Assembly in September 2019.
+In assessing the progress achieved five years after the historic adoption of the Agenda by Heads of State and Government, it is clear that much work has been done to align frameworks and policies at the international and national levels to achieve the Goals, foster collaboration to gather data, forge partnerships and nurture the transformative vision of sustainable development across sector s and among populations.
+Yet much more effort is needed - especially now - to ensure a successful decade of action and delivery for sustainable development.
+In addition, the COVID-19 pandemic requires a rethinking of immediate policy responses.

-4 Contributions received after 23 April can be found along with all other submissions received, at: https://sustainabledevelopment.un.org/inputs/.
+4 Contributions received after 23 April and all other submissions are available at https://sustainabledevelopment.un.org/inputs/.